nuxt/nuxt/docs/3.api/3.utils/create-idle-loader.md

 ::

 ::read-more{to="https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback"}
-This is based on the `requestIdleCallback` web API, and therefore only accepts the timeout prop, which should be a number.
+This is based on the `requestIdleCallback` web API, and therefore only accepts the time in milliseconds for the max idle callback duration, which should be a number.
 ::